-$\square 9 \square 10 \square 11 \square 12$ Last Name First Name Student ID Current Grade Level
+$\Box 9 \Box 10 \Box 11 \Box 12$ Last Name First Name Student ID Current Grade Level

 As a student enrolling in an AP course, you are choosing to participate in a rigorous curriculum that surpasses basic high school graduation requirements.
-Advanced Placement (AP) courses are approved by the College Board and are college level courses taught using college level methodology, textbooks, assignments, and exams.
+Advanced Placement (AP) courses are approved by the College Board\ and are college level courses taught using college level methodology, textbooks, assignments, and exams.
 While participation in these courses provides an excellent transition into advanced education, students and parents must be aware of the high expectations regarding work ethic, class participation, and increased time devoted to learning.